trybefore/discord-links-bot/README.md

-# fxdiscordbot
+# discord-links-bot

-Replaces Twitter links posted in Discord with fxTwitter links because Twitter videos only load 50% of the time.
+A discord bot for replacing/trimming common links with more appropriate versions

+## Supported links
+- twitter links are replaced with fxtwitter links